 For a clean conceptual model, we have treated our web services separately.
 From an efficiency point of view it does, however, make sense to arrange multiple services in an integrated backend.
 Consider unit conversion: Stratford's unit conversion web services internally relies on OpenMath CDs that declare one symbol per unit and define conversion rules for obtaining derived units [Str08].
 Definitions of symbols are looked up from CDs as well.
 Last but not least, the rendering service needs notation definitions for the unit symbols, and CD authors often provide default notations for their symbols.
 Thus, offering those three services independently requires redundantly storing knowledge about symbols in three places.
 An integrated backend also saves time, as can be seen for definition lookup: With separate lookup and rendering services, the client-side active document has to connect to two web services in succession.
 An integrated backend could, however, offer readily rendered definitions by composing two of its internal functions and only minimally extending its external HTTP interface (cf. Sect.
 3.2).
-We have implemented an integrated backend that performs rendering and definition lookup.
+We have implemented an integrated backend that performs rendering and definition lookup, and acts as a proxy for communicating with third-party web services on different domains to avoid security problems due to cross-site scripting.